fortytwoservices/culture/README.md

 > We are Fortytwo, we have the answers, always.
 If we don’t have them already in our toolbox we will figure it out.
 Our customers have the questions and use-cases.
 We want to work as part, and side-by-side with our customers as partners to solve real problems to simplify business with modern technology.
 We are always genuine and up-front.
 We are different.

+**Code beats consultants** We distil our expertise into code, enabling advanced cloud adoption with precision, in a fraction of the time.
+This also enables the customers to maintain their solutions in code.

+**Messaging beats tickets** We are there with expert knowledge when the customer needs us.
+Working with our customers based on agile principles.

+**Expert craftmanship beats generalists** We are best in what we do, when we Advise, deliver services and create products.

+**Our customers are our ambassadors and our best sales agents** We go above and beyond for our customers.

 ### How we make decisions

 Each employee is expected to seek advice and perspective as appropriate.
 “Use good judgment” is our core concept.